 - Smartphone-based access: Choose an intercom with a mobile app so that tenants can manage access and open doors right from their phones.

 - Property management system integrations: Select an entry system that integrates with your property management software.
 That way, the system will always be up to date without staff updating it manually.

 To complement your entry system, consider budgeting for additional proptech-powered access control products, such as smart locks for each apartment unit and keypads to control access into amenity spaces.

 6. Coworking space

-Even after offices started reopening in 2021, many companies have announced that employees could work from home indefinitely.
+Even after offices started reopening after the peak of the pandemic, many companies have announced that employees could work from home indefinitely.
 As a result, more apartment residents are working remotely than ever before.
 And those residents crave a quiet, dedicated workspace.

 Adding a coworking space to your building is a wise investment because experts believe remote work will only continue trending up.

 You’ll have to budget for the expenses of adding a coworking space, which include: